At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 Major Gen. Nerbah Bo Mya acknowledges it is a very one-sided battle on the streets of Myanmar.

 "We told them they have to be wise and we have to fight with our head and not with our heart," he said, acknowledging that the Tatmadaw is a highly trained fighting force.
-It that ruled the country for more than half a century through brutality and fear, turning Myanmar into a poverty-stricken pariah nation.
+It ruled Myanmar for more than half a century through brutality and fear, turning the country into a poverty-stricken pariah nation.

 Major Gen. Nerbah Bo Mya said the CDM members need weapons to have a chance against the Tatmadaw, but would not say whether his group had provided any -- or whether bomb-making was part of the course.

-He criticized China and Russia for enablin the military leadership, saying the rest of the world needs to support the CDM movement, and singled out the United States.
-China and Russia are the largest and second largest supplier of arms to Myanmar.
-Both have agreed to United Nations resolutions condemning violence against peaceful protestors but not condemning the coup specifically and have resisted a UN arms embargo on the country.
+He criticized China and Russia for enabling the military leadership, saying the rest of the world needs to support the CDM movement, and singled out the United States.
+China and Russia are the largest and second-largest suppliers of arms to Myanmar.
+Both have agreed to United Nations resolutions condemning violence against peaceful protesters but not condemning the coup specifically and have resisted a UN arms embargo on the country.

-Major General Nerbah Bo Mya says the anti-coup protestors worry the international community will forget about them, saying: "They all look up to the American government for democracy and freedom and if Chinese and Russian governments can help the brutal corrupt military regime why the American government cannot help these people who are striving for freedom and democracy in Burma."
+Major Gen. Nerbah Bo Mya says the anti-coup protesters worry the international community will forget about them, saying: "They all look up to the American government for democracy and freedom and if Chinese and Russian governments can help the brutal corrupt military regime why the American government cannot help these people who are striving for freedom and democracy in Burma."

-So far, US President Joe Biden has condemned the violence being used against protestors and has imposed sanctions on military leaders and some military-led businesses.
+So far, US President Joe Biden has condemned the violence being used against protesters and has imposed sanctions on military leaders and some military-led businesses.

-Historical fight between military and ethnic minorities
+Historical fight between the military and ethnic minorities

 The Myanmar military's sustained conflict with ethnic minorities has displaced hundreds of thousands of people, and rights groups have long linked soldiers to atrocities and human rights abuses in ethnic regions, including massacres, rape and other forms of sexual violence, torture, and forced labor.